[Toy Review] Hot Octopuss Pulse Duo

 Some of the contents of the Clone a Willy Kit

 It’s worth noting that the kit doesn’t include every single thing you need.
-Fortunately, everything else you need is likely something you already have.
+Fortunately, everything else you need is something you probably already have.
 You’ll need to have to hand:

 • A mixing pot to mix the molding powder (we used a plastic jug to make pouring easier)